-When I checked in, the front desk handed me a ID label to stick on the urine cup.
+When I checked in, the front desk handed me an ID label to stick on the urine cup.
 They directed me to provide the urine sample right away, and then I came back to the waiting room to wait for the nurse to call me back to the exam room.
-Other offices just have you write your name on the cup with a marker.
+Some other offices just have you write your name on the cup with a marker.
 When you’re done, you open the little metal door in the wall and place your urine sample inside.

 What Do They Check In the Urine Sample?

 The nurse will retrieve the urine sample and examine it for excess protein.
 This can indicate high blood pressure or a urinary tract infection.
 They also look for excess glucose, which can indicate gestational diabetes.
 In this first visit, they did a pregnancy test, too — happy to report it was positive!

 2. Check your vital signs.

 At this point, most offices are going to check your blood pressure and weight.
 Notice that I didn’t take a picture of this one.
 There are some things I’m just not interested in sharing with the world.